stephen-riley/vibe-net/README.md

 ## How do I use it?

+1. Download `neural_net_viz.html`.
+You do not need to download any other files.
 1. Open `neural_net_viz.html` in your browser.
 1. **Step Neuron (`Step Neuron`)**: Steps through the feed-forward pass one single neuron at a time.
 The active line connections light up and the current neuron's value will update.
 1. **Finish Layer (`Finish Layer`)**: Fast-forwards completing the calculations for all the neurons in the current layer.